-Tanya MacKinnon’s important study of the historical geography of Ontario distilling between 1850 and 1900 contains some interesting charts at pp. 85-86, of which a small extract is shown here.
+Tanya MacKinnon’s important study of the historical geography of Ontario distilling between 1850 and 1900 contains some interesting charts at pp. 85-86, of which a small extract is shown above.

-In 1857, Durham County, location of Port Hope, produced 92,025 gallons of whisky.
-This was output of three distilleries (per 1851 census).
+In 1857, Durham County, the regional seat of Port Hope, produced 92,025 gallons of whisky.
+This was the output of three distilleries (per 1851 census).
 York-Peel Centre, which took in Gooderham & Worts, produced in 1857 about 450,000 gallons, presumedly mostly or all the output of G & H.

 Compared as well to Waterloo County where Hespeler, later Seagram, and other distilleries operated, Durham was behind by about half.
 However, if you add Northumberland County’s 81,047 gallons, produced mostly in Cobourg which is a just a few miles from Port Hope, the combined production was 173,000 gallons per year.